This article shows you how to use the MySQL CREATE DATABASE statement to create a new database on a MySQL server.

 CREATE DATABASE [IF NOT EXISTS] database_name [CHARACTER SET charset_name] [COLLATE collation_name]

 The database name must be unique within the MySQL server instance.
 If you try to create a database with a name that already exists, MySQL issues an error.
-To avoid such an error in case you accidentally create a database that already exists, you can specify the
+To avoid such an error, specify the “

-IF NOT EXISTS is used database is created only if given name does not conflict with an existing database’s name.
+IF NOT EXISTS” is used, the database is created only if the given name does not conflict with an existing database’s name.

-It is possible to specify the character set as well as the collation for the new database at the creation time.
-However, if you omit the
+Furthermore, you can also specify the character set and the collation for the new database at the creation time.
+However, if you omit the “

-But first, log into MySQL server as the root user.
+First, log into the MySQL server as the root user.

 mysql -u root -p

-You will be prompted to enter password.
-Type the MySQL root user password and hit Enter.
+You will be prompted to enter your password.
+Type the MySQL root user password and hit “Enter.”

 CREATE DATABASE animals;